 Permit Builder is an online computer program containing several data entry screens for entering information about a particular wastewater treatment facility.
 Most of the information can be taken directly from the application form submitted by the permittee.
 Once the data has been entered, Permit Builder assimilates the information and automatically generates draft permit documents in Microsoft® Word.
 The data is stored in a database so that it can be easily retrieved and updated in Permit Builder.

-Permit Builder was designed to reduce the amount of time required to generate a draft permit documents.
+Permit Builder was designed to reduce the amount of time required to generate draft permit documents.
 In addition, it helps permit writers develop accurate, uniform, and consistent documents across district boundaries by drawing from a common set of standard permit conditions.

 As a permit writer, you have complete control over the content of the draft permit documents.
 For each permit drafted, Permit Builder provides a recommended set of parameters to be monitored, along with limits and other standard permit conditions, as appropriate.
 You may add, delete, or change parameters within Permit Builder.
 After the draft documents are generated, you may edit the documents, making any other changes in Microsoft® Word before printing.
 Permit Builder also allows the permit writer to generate a draft Statement of Basis or Fact Sheet, Discharge Monitoring Reports, and notice documents.